moomoomoo309/LoveGame/Instructions for setting up LoveGame Repo.md

 ##Before setting up:
 * Install git, using any of the following:
-  * [Git for Windows](https://git-for-windows.github.io/) (has a bunch of extra shit, like a GUI and full BASH shell)
+  * [Git for Windows](https://git-for-windows.github.io/) (has a bunch of extra stuff, like a GUI and full BASH shell)
-  * [GitHub Desktop](https://desktop.github.com/) (has even more extra shit, with better github integration)
+  * [GitHub Desktop](https://desktop.github.com/) (has even more extra stuff, with better github integration)
   * [Tortoise Git](https://tortoisegit.org/) (Simple gui+git, nothing else, works as well as GitHub Desktop, but simpler)
 * Open a terminal and run git.
-If it isn't found, add it to your PATH environment variable:
+If it isn't found, add it to your PATH:
   * [Instructions](https://www.kb.wisc.edu/cae/page.php?id=24500)

 ---
 ##Sublime Text 2/3:
-  * Install Package Control if it's not already installed.
-(Ctrl+shift+p, type package, if it shows up, you're good!)
+  * Install Package Control if it's not already installed. (ctrl+shift+p, type package, if it shows up, you're good!)

   * Install the following packages:
      * SublimeLove (Love2D integration and build system)